 - Three (3) letters of recommendation requested online through the application process is preferable, OR written on recommenders' original letterhead stationery, accompanied by completed Ohio State reference forms and mailed to the address below.

-- A writing sample is optional
+- A writing sample is required

 The Ohio State University

 P.O.
 Box 182004

 For questions about your application, you can contact the the Office of Graduate Admissions at: